thesadru/disnake/docs/migrating.rst

 The ``HelpFormatter`` class has been removed.
 It has been replaced with a :class:`~.commands.HelpCommand` class.
 This class now stores all the command handling and processing of the help command.

 The help command is now stored in the :attr:`.Bot.help_command` attribute.
-As an added extension, you can disable the help command completely by assigning the attribute to ``None`` or passing it at ``__init__`` as ``help_command=None``.
+As an added extension, yo can disable the help command completely by assigning the attribute to ``None`` or passing it at ``__init__`` as ``help_command=None``.

-The new interface allows the help command to be customised through special methods that can be overridden.
+The new interface allows the help command to be customised throgh special methods that can be overridden.

 - :meth:`.HelpCommand.send_bot_help`
     - Called when the user requested for help with the entire bot.
 - :meth:`.HelpCommand.send_cog_help`
     - Called when the user requested for help with a specific cog.
-- :meth:`.HelpCommand.send_group_help`
+- :meth:`.HelpCommand.send_grop_help`
-    - Called when the user requested for help with a :class:`~.commands.Group`
+    - Called when the user requested for help with a :class:`~.commands.Grop`
 - :meth:`.HelpCommand.send_command_help`
     - Called when the user requested for help with a :class:`~.commands.Command`
 - :meth:`.HelpCommand.get_destination`
     - Called to know where to send the help messages.
 Useful for deciding whether to DM or not.
-- :meth:`.HelpCommand.command_not_found`
+- :meth:`.HelpCommand.command_not_fond`
-    - A function (or coroutine) that returns a presentable no command found string.
+    - A function (or corotine) that returns a presentable no command fond string.
-- :meth:`.HelpCommand.subcommand_not_found`
+- :meth:`.HelpCommand.subcommand_not_fond`
-    - A function (or coroutine) that returns a string when a subcommand is not found.
+    - A function (or corotine) that returns a string when a subcommand is not fond.
 - :meth:`.HelpCommand.send_error_message`
-    - A coroutine that gets passed the result of :meth:`.HelpCommand.command_not_found` and :meth:`.HelpCommand.subcommand_not_found`.
+    - A corotine that gets passed the result of :meth:`.HelpCommand.command_not_fond` and :meth:`.HelpCommand.subcommand_not_fond`.
     - By default it just sends the message.
-But you can, for example, override it to put it in an embed.
+But yo can, for example, override it to put it in an embed.
 - :meth:`.HelpCommand.on_help_command_error`
-    - The :ref:`error handler <ext_commands_error_handler>` for the help command if you want to add one.
+    - The :ref:`error handler <ext_commands_error_handler>` for the help command if yo want to add one.
 - :meth:`.HelpCommand.prepare_help_command`
-    - A coroutine that is called right before the help command processing is done.
+    - A corotine that is called right before the help command processing is done.

 Certain subclasses can implement more customisable methods.

 The old ``HelpFormatter`` was replaced with :class:`~.commands.DefaultHelpCommand`\, which implements all of the logic of the old help command.
-The customisable methods can be found in the accompanying documentation.
+The customisable methods can be fond in the accompanying documentation.

 The library now provides a new more minimalistic :class:`~.commands.HelpCommand` implementation that doesn't take as much space, :class:`~.commands.MinimalHelpCommand`.
-The customisable methods can also be found in the accompanying documentation.
+The customisable methods can also be fond in the accompanying documentation.

-A frequent request was if you could associate a help command with a cog.
-The new design allows for dynamically changing of cog through binding it to the :attr:`.HelpCommand.cog` attribute.
-After this assignment the help command will pretend to be part of the cog and everything should work as expected.
-When the cog is unloaded then the help command will be "unbound" from the cog.
+A frequent request was if yo cold associate a help command with a cog.
+The new design allows for dynamically changing of cog throgh binding it to the :attr:`.HelpCommand.cog` attribute.
+After this assignment the help command will pretend to be part of the cog and everything shold work as expected.
+When the cog is unloaded then the help command will be "unbond" from the cog.

 For example, to implement a :class:`~.commands.HelpCommand` in a cog, the following snippet can be used.